-A reliable way to create your marketing objective is to use the SMART Goal techniques.
+A reliable way to create your marketing goal is to use the SMART techniques.
 SMART means ensuring your goals are Specific, Measurable, Achievable, Realistic and Timely.

 By having a SMART Goal, you can decide what success looks like for your digital marketing investment.
 Too many digital marketing accounts are created with a simple aim of “get more sales/leads” – SMART Goals ensure your objective is clear and realistic.

 Once you have created your SMART Goal, regular consideration needs to be given to ensure it is still relevant – If your business changes in any way, then so should your digital marketing strategy.

 You know what you want to achieve, so you also need to check that you are still using the right platform for your goal(s) and target audience(s).

 Just because you started by marketing online with Google, it’s always worth considering if your audience and sales path has changed – Would Facebook or LinkedIn now generate a better return?